MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Method

-As illustrated in Figure~\ref{fig:f2}, the MVG is a conditional diffusion model built upon a Diffusion Transformer (DiT) backbone~\cite{DiT}, which tasks with synthesizing manipulation videos precisely conditioned on the control signals from the BSB.
-To achieve this control, the MVG first encodes the BSB's object representation into a spatiotemporal guidance tensor of size ($T \times C \times H \times W$).
+\blockhead{Motor Video Generator (MVG)} As depicted in Fig.~\ref{fig:f2}, the MVG functions as a learnable physics engine.
+Built upon a Diffusion Transformer (DiT) backbone~\cite{DiT}, it is trained to synthesize high-fidelity video sequences that strictly adhere to the kinematic constraints defined by the BSB.
+To enforce this control, the MVG first encodes the BSB's object representation into a spatiotemporal guidance tensor of size ($T \times C \times H \times W$).
 This tensor dynamically embeds the visual features of the active agent (arm or manipulated object) onto its planned path across the time dimension.
-A motion embedding module integrates this guidance into the DiT backbone during denosing process.
+A motion embedding module integrates this guidance into the DiT backbone during denoising process.
 The module employs spatiotemporal convolutions to encode the guidance tensor into a feature representation ${G}$.
-Within each Transformer block, this representation is fused with the video's intermediate hidden state $h$ via additive fusion:
+Within each DiT block, this representation is fused with the video's intermediate hidden state $h$ via additive fusion:

 where $\text{norm}(\cdot)$ denotes Group Normalization to stabilize training.
 This continuous injection of kinematic constraints compels the model to adhere to the specified trajectory throughout the denoising process, yielding a final video that is both spatiotemporally precise and visually coherent.